CodeCinnamon001/tictactoe-cli/readme.md

 5.To exit the game at any time, press Ctrl+C on your keyboard.

 ## License
-All copyright of This project belongs to Null == 0
+All copyright of This project belongs to CodeCinnamon001